Introduction to Choice Morsels from the Bouzingo

 Célestin Nanteuil--engraver/possibly writer

-Jehan de Seigneur--sculptor/historian/theorist/teacher/theologian
+Jehan du Seigneur--sculptor/historian/theorist/teacher/theologian

 Jules Vabre--translator/architect/theorist